connexcs/docs/docs/customer/cli.md

 ### Filter Examples

 Configuring a number as a **CLI** in ConnexCS gives the customer the ability to control which numbers are allowed to initiate calls.
-Any number configured as a CLI is considered part of the Whitelist (unless additional configuration is applied to block it).
+Any number configured as a CLI is considered part of the Whitelist (unless the additional configuration is applied to block it).

 #### Filter CLI by Number
 Block all calls that don't have the CLI "123456789":